ktravers/ktravers.github.io/_posts/2020-03-14-building-git.md

 ### Discussion notes

-Maybe next week we can pair on retrieving "lost" code.
+- Maybe next week we can pair on retrieving "lost" code.
+Spoiler: we did!
+- Would have been nice to have included an example of git clobbering your changes on `git checkout`
+- Suggestion: use `git switch` instead, it has options for how to handle changes
+- Changing expectations around "auto-save"
+  - Didn't used to be expected
+  - Now it's basically required, from a UX/product perspective
+- Lots of error handling code: truism or code spell?
+  - We think truism
+  - Elixir makes this easy and concise, nice when a language helps you out like that
+-

 ## Chapter 15: Switching branches